Mesh Generation#

 This tutorial assumes a live session between XCOMPUTE-CLIENT and XCOMPUTE-SERVER, with the interface set on the Geometry tab.

-• Defaults can be customized in compute.cfg, accessible in XCOMPUTE-CLIENT from the file menu: Settings>Compute Server.
+• Default preferences can be customized in compute.cfg, accessible in XCOMPUTE-CLIENT from the file menu: Settings>Compute Server.

-• Start with surfaces imported from STL, OBJ, PLY, MSH.
+• Start with surfaces imported from STL, OBJ, MSH.

 • The process is similar for tetrahedral and hexahedral meshes.